 are a form of electromagnetic radiation, similar to visible light.
 Unlike light, however, x-rays have higher energy and can pass through most objects, including the body.
 Medical x-rays are used to generate images of tissues and structures inside your body.

 - 50 Leroy Street, Potsdam - Schedule at (315) 261-5240

 - 49 Lawrence Avenue, Potsdam - No appointment necessary; open daily from 8:00 am - 8:00 pm

 - 80 East Main Street, Canton - Schedule at (315) 261-5240

 - 77 West Barney Street, Gouverneur - Schedule at (315) 261-5712

-Our Imaging Center is accredited by the FDA and the American College of Radiology.
+Our Imaging centers are accredited by the FDA and the American College of Radiology.
 Our technologists are registered with the American Registry of Radiologic Technologists and the American Registry of Diagnostic Medical Sonographers.